Showcasing Scotland Summer Reception and MP Awards

 With so many new MPs making their first contributions, and joining more seasoned political speakers, whose oratory skills have really stood out?

-• Blair McDougall – His Maiden Speech was described by the judges as “exceptional” bringing emotion, humour, sentiment and constituency points in equal measures.
+• Blair McDougall MP – His Maiden Speech was described by the judges as “exceptional” bringing emotion, humour, sentiment and constituency points in equal measures.

 The Business of Politics